-The increase in utility other operating expenses was due to an increase at Avista Utilities and a slight increase at AEL&P. The increase at Avista Utilities was the result of an increase in generation and distribution operating and maintenance costs and employee incentive and benefit costs.
+The increase in utility other operating expenses was due to an increase at Avista Utilities and a slight increase at AEL&P. The increase at Avista Utilities was the result of the donation commitment described above, which was recorded in the second quarter 2019.
+Also, there was an increase in generation, transmission and distribution operating and maintenance costs.

-The merger transaction costs are related to the now terminated Hydro One acquisition.
-These costs increased for the first quarter of 2019 because 2019 includes financial advisers' fees, legal fees, consulting fees and employee time, whereas the first quarter of 2018 consisted primarily of employee time incurred directly related to the transaction.
+The merger transaction costs are related to the terminated Hydro One acquisition.
+These costs increased for the year-to-date 2019 because 2019 includes financial advisers' fees, legal fees, consulting fees and employee time, whereas the second quarter of 2018 consisted primarily of employee time incurred directly related to the transaction.
 None of the acquisition costs are being passed through to customers.

-Utility depreciation and amortization increased due to additions to utility plant.
+Utility depreciation and amortization increased mainly due to the settlement in Idaho described above, as well as additions to utility plant.